iwantm/QAEventTracker/README.md

 - Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.

+### My Approach
+To meet these requirements I have decided to create an event tracking application that will allow the user to:
+- Create an account that stores:
+    - Username
+    - Email
+    - Password
+- Create events that store:
+    - Title of the event
+    - Description of the event
+    - Date of the event
+- View and update account information
+- View and update events
+- Delete accounts and events
+#### Stretch Goal
+- Invite other users to events
+- See events in a calendar format